Restore Unity Catalog objects to recover from deletion, corruption, or to create out-of-place copies for validation.

 Note

-Workspaces cannot be overwritten, if the original doesn't exist then you can use the same name.
-Else, specify a new name for the workspace to recover.
+Workspaces cannot be overwritten.
+If the original does not exist, you can reuse the same name.
+Otherwise, specify a new name.

 -

 In the Destination Cloud Credentials section, the Azure app registration credentials are auto-populated.
-Do the following:
+Update the following fields:

 -